Manage Connector Services Page

 Provides an option to delete a connector server definition from the Composer instance.
 This option is not available for Core type connector servers because they are built into Composer and cannot be deleted.

 You can delete a connector server that you manually configured.
-However, you must first delete the connection definitions for the server and the data source configurations that use the connection definitions (see Delete a Data Source Configuration and Delete Data Store Connections).
-Then you need to delete the connector (see Delete a Connector).
+However, you must first delete the connection definitions for the server and the data source configurations that use the connection definitions (see Deleting a Data Source Configuration and Deleting Data Store Connections).
+Then you need to delete the connector (see xxx).
 When the connections and the connector are all deleted, you can then delete the connector server.

 See the following sections:

 - Registering a New Connector Server